Genuine $k$-partite correlations and entanglement in the ground state of the Dicke model for interacting qubits: Results

-In Fig.~\ref{fig:gmc_slices}(a), we plot $I^k$ as a function of the qubit-qubit coupling $\eta/N$ for three values of qubit-cavity coupling $\lambda$ ($\lambda=0,0.75,1.79$), for $N=5$ qubits, and for $k$ up to five.
-For $\lambda=0$, the GMC increase discontinuously in steps, which is a characteristic of first-order quantum phase transitions \cite{Sachdev2011}.
+We now move to the discussion of quantum phase transitions.
+In Fig.~\ref{fig:gmc_slices} (a), for $\lambda=0$, the GMC increase discontinuously in steps, which is a characteristic of first-order quantum phase transitions \cite{Sachdev2011}.
 We observe that there are two first-order phase transitions and the correlation increases with the interaction between qubits.
 To understand the first-order quantum phase transitions, we analyze the energy spectrum of the corresponding Hamiltonian (\ref{eq:hamiltonian.int}) with $\lambda=0$, i.e.,

 where $n$ {and $m_s$ are} quantum numbers defined in Sec.~\ref{sec:dickemodel}, representing the number of modes in the cavity and the total spin projection along $z$.
 Once the cavity energy is positive, its smallest contribution to the energy spectrum is given by $n=0$.
 Then our analysis is left with the qubits energy term $E_q(m_s) = \omega_0 m_s + \frac{\eta}{N}m_s^2$.
 For $\eta/N = 0$, the ground state energy is $-\omega_0 N/2$.
 As the control parameter $\eta$ increases, there will be values of $\eta/N > \omega_0/(N-1) $ for which $E_q(-N/2) > E_q(-N/2+1)$.
 So, the phase transition occurs at the critical parameter $\eta^c/N= \omega_0 /(N-1)$.
 This reasoning can extended to other values of $m_s$, provided that the energy spectrum will increase discontinuously for successive values of $m_s$.
 Then, by imposing the condition $E_q(m_s) > E_q(m_s+1)$, we find that the first-order quantum phase transitions will occur for values of $\eta^c/N = -\omega_0/(2 m_s + 1)$.
 Also, from $E_q(m_s)$, we notice that positive values of $m_s$ will return only excited energies, which is captured by the above expression, once to obtain positive values of $\eta/N$, $m_s \ge 1/2$.
 Applying this relation to Fig.~\ref{fig:gmc_slices} (a), in which $\omega_0=1$ and $N=5$, we obtain the first first-order quantum phase transition at $\eta^c/N = 1/4$ and the second one at $\eta^c/N = 1/2$.